Kris-Sekula/Hyperflex-API/README.md

    `http://<ip>:3000/login` (use your `<ip>`, default port is 3000, username: admin password: admin)

-   * Add prometheus as source:
+   * Add prometheus as a source:

    Got to source and select, prometheus, http://localhost:9090, hit save and test

    * import dashboard from file :

-   use the provided HX-monitor-Grafana_normal.json file that has a preconfigured dashboard you will need to opend this file first and replace the ip addresses that I've been using with our addresses.
-Once done sace and use to import new dashboard to Grafana.
+   use the provided HX-monitor-Grafana_normal.json file that has a preconfigured dashboard you will need to open this file first and replace the ip addresses that I've been using with our addresses.
+Once done save and use it to import new dashboard into Grafana.

 4. Install the script:
    * Clone the repositry locally.